edissyum/opencaptureformem/README.md

     $ sudo mkdir /opt/maarch/ && sudo chmod -R 775 /opt/maarch/ && sudo chown -R your_user:your_group /opt/maarch/
     $ sudo apt install git
-    $ git clone -b 4.1.3_20.03 https://gitlab.com/edissyum/opencapture/opencaptureformaarch /opt/maarch/OpenCapture/
+    $ git clone -b 4.1.4_20.03 https://gitlab.com/edissyum/opencapture/opencaptureformaarch /opt/maarch/OpenCapture/
     $ cd /opt/maarch/OpenCapture/install/

-The ./Makefile install all the necessary packages and create the service, but you may want to change the User and Group (edissyum by default) so just open the ./Makefile and change lines **84**, **85** and **123**
+The ./Makefile install all the necessary packages and create the service, but you have to change the User and Group.
+So just open the ./Makefile and add your user and group on line **13** and **14**

 You have the choice between using supervisor or basic systemd Supervisor is useful if you need to run multiple instance of Open-Capture in parallel Systemd is perfect for one instance